Year 11 Parents – Careers Update – September 2017 click here

 www.getingofar.gov.uk - Government website about apprenticeships.
 Apprenticeships are where you earn and learn at the same time.
 On an apprenticeship, you receive real on the job experience as well as gaining a qualification.
 Apprenticeships are available at Level 2 or 3 from 16 years upwards.
 Higher and Degree Apprenticeships can be done from age 18.
 There are now apprenticeships in a wide range of areas including nursing, training to be a solicitor, childcare, engineering, IT, business administration, finance/banking to name just a few.
 To search for live apprenticeships, register for an account here: https://www.findapprenticeship.service.gov.uk/register

 Use this website to research where your daughter can studying a particular subject.
 It is especially helpful for Year 11 pupils because they can search for academic and vocational courses from pre GCSE (Level 1) right up to A Levels / BTEC / UAL Higher Diplomas.
-It also includes degree and postgraduate courses.
+The Search criteria covers local courses up to courses 40 miles away.

 www.ucas.ac.uk - Information on Higher Education/University Courses.
 This website indicates the entry requirements for all university courses.